-- If your tax return is not completed, it may help to begin with your latest tax return, and make adjustments for known differences that took place (pay raises, investment income, business/rental income, etc.).
-Correct the FAFSA with actual values once your tax return is done.
+If your 2015 tax return is not completed, make your best estimate of all figures, and correct the FAFSA with actual values once your tax return is done.

 - You must click “Submit My FAFSA Now.”
 Print the confirmation page.
 If you don’t see a confirmation page, your FAFSA has not been submitted.

 What Happens Next:

 - Create a file folder to keep all financial aid documents (ID #s, FSA IDs, confirmation pages, SAR, etc.).

 - Our office will receive your FAFSA results two days after it is processed.